 Compounding is one of the oldest pharmacy traditions.
 Defined as the science and art of preparing a medication from a health care practitioner’s prescription order to meet the specific needs of a patient, it has been around since the origin of pharmacy.
 Compounding pharmacists and technicians are trained to prepare medication dosage forms from pharmaceutical grade chemicals, utilizing state of the art equipment.
 Custom compounding allows the standard methods of delivery, such as dosage, strength, flavor, and form to fit individual needs.
 This provides an array of personalized formulated preparations that are not available elsewhere.
 Physicians and patients are realizing the benefits of customized medications and the compounding pharmacist is the link to providing these medications.
 You now have access to the benefits of custom prescriptions that are tailored to a person’s unique characteristics like size, symptoms and tolerances.

 Compounding allows more flexibility with regard to dosage strength and route of administration.
-Concentration can be change, and flavoring can disguise unpleasant aftertastes.
-Medication can also often be reformulated so that it is more convenient to administer.
+Concentration can be changed, and flavoring can disguise unpleasant aftertastes.
+Medication can also often be reformulated, so that it is more convenient to administer.
 Side effects such as GI distress can be eliminated by changing the route of administration.
 Unique containers and devices also provide many options for medication administration.